 Counselling provides a safe space for you to talk to a trained professional about your issues and your concerns.
 You will work with your therapist to explore your thoughts, feelings, and behaviours to help you develop a better understanding of yourself.
 During counselling psychology, a counsellor will not give you their opinions, advice or prescribe medications, they will help you come to your own solutions.
 Whether that be making changes to your life or finding coping mechanisms.

-Counselling Psychology:-A counselling psychologist will have first completed a degree in Psychology and then an additional counselling training.
-In theory their approach, or at least the ‘psychology part’, will be based on theories resting on experiments and scientific deductions, for instance the British Psychological society states that “As a science psychology functions as both a thriving academic discipline and a vital professional practice, one dedicated to the study of human behaviour – and the thoughts, feelings, and motivations behind it – through observation, measurement, and testing, in order to form conclusions that are based on sound scientific methodology.”.
+Counselling psychologists use a broad range of treatments to help people who are struggling with stress, anxiety, emotional crises, or behavioural disorders. the British Psychological Society states that “As a science psychology functions as both a thriving academic discipline and a vital professional practice, one dedicated to the study of human behaviour – and the thoughts, feelings, and motivations behind it – through observation, measurement, and testing, to form conclusions that are based on sound scientific methodology.”.

 Although counselling psychology helps many people, there are critiques surrounding the scientific methods.
 For example, scientists at Amgen, the biotechnology company, set out to replicate 53 landmark studies that ended up being accepted as fact.
 However, they were only able to replicate 11% of the time.
 This proves that science is fundamentally flawed when carried out by humans as it is often driven by unconscious bias.

 Psychodynamic therapy is a type of therapy that helps you understand your current feelings and behaviours are shaped by your past experiences.
 It is important during this therapy to have a good relationship with your therapist that is accepting, trusting and open.
 This encourages you to talk freely about topics like your childhood and your relationship with your parents.